godotengine/godot-docs/classes/class_websocketserver.rst

 Starts listening on the given port.

 You can specify the desired subprotocols via the "protocols" array.
-If the list empty (default), "binary" will be used.
+If the list empty (default), no sub-protocol will be requested.

 If ``true`` is passed as ``gd_mp_api``, the server will behave like a network peer for the :ref:`MultiplayerAPI<class_MultiplayerAPI>`, connections from non-Godot clients will not work, and :ref:`data_received<class_WebSocketServer_signal_data_received>` will not be emitted.